Our pick of the best VPNs to protect your online privacy, stream content and browse the web anonymously from anywhere

-Every VPN we review is subjected to rigorous first-hand testing.
+We subject every VPN review to rigorous first-hand testing.
 We start by installing both the desktop and mobile clients, trying out each one’s features and exploring the interfaces for ourselves.

-We then test internet performance, using the Google Speed Test tool.
-We establish a baseline by testing speed with the VPN deactivated, then repeat the test while connected to VPN servers in London, New York and other locations around the world, to see how upload and download speeds are affected.
+We then measure internet performance using the Google Speed Test tool.
+We establish a baseline by testing speed with the VPN deactivated – and then repeat the test while connected to VPN servers in London, New York and other locations to see how upload and download speeds are affected.

-Next, we try a range of video streaming sites, including Netflix, Disney+, BBC iPlayer and Now TV; on desktop platforms we launch each site in the browser, while on mobile devices we use the dedicated app.
-We test whether it’s possible to access US-only content by connecting through a server in the US, and we also test whether British sites are accessible when using a server in the UK.
-Remember, though, streaming services can update their VPN-detection systems without warning, so no VPN is guaranteed to work 100% of the time.
+Next, we try various video streaming sites, including Disney+, Hulu, Netflix, BBC iPlayer, ITV, Channel 4 and Now TV, on desktop platforms.
+We launch each site in the browser, while, on mobile devices, we use the dedicated app.
+We test whether it’s possible to access US-only content by connecting through a server in the US, and we check whether British sites are accessible from a VPN server in the UK.
+Remember that streaming services can update their VPN-detection systems without warning, so no VPN is guaranteed to work 100% of the time.

-Finally, we use online tools such as DNS Leak Test to confirm that the VPN isn’t revealing any information about our DNS requests, as this could compromise your privacy.
+Finally, we use online tools such as the DNS Leak Test to confirm that the VPN isn’t revealing any information about our DNS requests that could compromise your privacy.
 All of these tests are taken into account in our ratings and recommendations.

 Why you should trust us

 Dr Darien Graham-Smith has been reviewing consumer security products and services for more than 15 years.
 The author of PC Pro’s Ultimate Guide to Internet Security (2012), his recommendations combine objective testing with personal experience.
 He installs and uses every security suite and VPN, so he knows exactly what to look for – and what to avoid.

 READ NEXT: Best VPNs with a free trial

 1. Hotspot Shield: The best VPN for speed